Cooranbong, New South Wales: Present day

+Cooranbong, located at the foothills of the Watagan Mountains, has seen rapid growth, particularly due to the development of the Watagan Park estate.
+This master-planned community, developed by the Johnson Property Group, has attracted over 1,000 families to the area, with another 2,000 expected to move in over the next 7-8 years.
+Watagan Park’s appeal lies in its proximity to nature, recreational activities, and educational facilities like Avondale School and Avondale University.

+The estate includes a Town Centre development, which is currently under construction and scheduled to open in late 2025.
+This centre will feature 23 specialty shops, a Woolworths supermarket, and a range of housing options, catering to the growing demand for high-quality, family-friendly living in the region.
+With significant investments in infrastructure and amenities, Cooranbong is quickly becoming one of the fastest-growing regions in the Lake Macquarie area.

+Johnson Property Group, led by developer Keith Johnson, is committed to enhancing the quality of life for residents, with plans for further expansion, including parks, hiking and biking trails, and easy access to Lake Macquarie for boating and water sports.
+The development aims to create a self-sufficient community with a strong focus on lifestyle, convenience, and connection to nature.

 The Avondale Estate is a Seventh-day Adventist owned estate opposite the Cooranbong shops.
 The estate is home to Avondale University, a Seventh-day Adventist tertiary education institution, the Sanitarium Health and Wellbeing Company, Avondale College Church, Avondale Memorial Church, a disused dairy farm and Avondale Retirement Village.
 A number of Avondale University students and staff also live on the estate in off-campus housing.

 There is also St Patrick's & St Brigid's Catholic Church, a small church built in 1906 to replace the original 1861 structure.
 The oldest headstone in its cemetery dates to 1862.

-South Sea Islands Museum

-The South Sea Islands Museum is located at 27 Avondale Road in a historic house adjacent to the Sunnyside Historical Home built and occupied by Ellen G. White.
-The museum contains a collection of historic South Sea Island artefacts gathered by Seventh-day Adventist missionaries during their work on Pitcairn Islands, Cook Islands, Samoa, Tonga, Fiji, the New Hebrides (now Vanuatu), the Solomon Islands, Papua New Guinea, New Caledonia and Kiribati.
-Its centerpiece is an enormous war canoe.
-The records of the missionaries' work in Australia and in the South Sea Island region dating from the 1880s are held in the Adventist Heritage Centre at Cooranbong.
-According to the Australian Department of the Environment and Heritage, "these rich and diverse records of provenance add to the significance of items in the museum."

 Sunnyside Historic Home

-This historic home was constructed by Seventh-day Adventist Church co-founder Ellen G. White and served as her home base for six years while she lived in Australia (1895–1900).
+Sunnyside Historic Home was constructed by Seventh-day Adventist Church co-founder Ellen G. White and served as her home base for six years while she lived in Australia (1895–1900).
 It originally sat on 40 acres of land Mrs White bought from the church for $1,350 in an effort to provide needed funds for the school development.
 The home was where she wrote significant portions of her most popular books, including the Desire of Ages, a work on the life of Christ.
 Ellen White was instrumental in founding Avondale College, and the home sits near the campus.
 It was bought by the Australasian (now South Pacific) Division in 1960, and they restored Sunnyside.
 The home is available for tours.

+Climate

+Cooranbong has a humid subtropical climate (Cfa) with warm summers and mild winters.